dusmel/engineering-playbook/5. Developing/Conventions/readme.md

 `issue ID` - this is to provide the advantage of immediately seeing the related Jira issue at the very top of the commit message.
 This becomes really useful when one does `git log --oneline` which doesn't show as far down to the footer of the commit message.

 #####`<type>`
 This describes the kind of change that this commit is providing.
+It also applies to subtasks belonging to any of the Jira issue types..
 * story (story)
 * fix (bug fix)
 * docs (documentation)
 * style (formatting, missing semi colons, …)
 * refactor
 * test (when adding missing tests)
-* chore (maintain)
+* task (maintain)

 #####`<scope>`
 Scope can be anything specifying place of the commit change.
 For example **events**, **kafka**, **userModel**, **authorization**, **authentication**, **loginPage**, etc...